 Micah has led a wide range of projects in recent years delivering improvement and efficiencies for local authorities, housing organisations and the third sector, and supporting the development of communities, their assets and organisations.
 His work includes large-scale engagement and insight work, neighbourhood and decentralisation strategies and implementation, service development and evaluation, and partnership support and development, including Community Budget approaches.

-Micah is a trustee of the Lambourne End Centre, a board member of Barnsbury Housing Association and helped build the not-for-profit education organisation, Limmud – now a global charitable company that promotes learning and cohesion in the Jewish community through educational activities and events.
+Micah is a trustee of the Lambourne End Centre, a board member of Barnsbury Housing Association and helped build the not-for-profit education organisation, Limmud – now a global charitable company that promotes learning and cohesion in the Jewish community.

 A native Liverpudlian, Micah holds degrees from the London School of Economics and University of Greenwich in Economics and Social Psychology and Youth and Community Work.